Meet the People Who Make This All Happen

 The purpose of the Colorado Wheelchair Fencing Foundation is to facilitate wheelchair fencing in the state of Colorado.
 It strives to provide a new recreational activity for kids with physical disabilities, while promoting friendships, human rights, and equity through sport.

 Nathan Anderson, the head coach of Denver Fencing Center, is a remarkable athlete and an extraordinary human being.
 He encourages his fencers to be their best, work their hardest, and to reach out and promote the sport that they all love.
 Coach Anderson firmly believes that every child deserves to have his/her life enriched through sports.

-Evelyn Bodoni a junior at Cherry Creek High School, is the other co-founder of this organization and has been a competitive fencer for several years.
-She is also a geography enthusiast, a science wizard, and an excellent debater and public speaker.
+Evelyn Bodoni a senior at Cherry Creek High School, is the other co-founder of this organization and has been a competitive fencer for several years.
+She is also an accomplished ballroom dancer, a published researcher, and an excellent debater and public speaker.
 Deeply caring about her community, she is delighted to share her expertise and contribute to this program’s success.